 There are different types of malware that can affect your laptop and make it run slower hence the laggy game performance.
 Even if you have an antivirus installed there are malware that can bypass the firewall and antivirus protection.

-If your antivirus cannot detect the malware then you should go for the second opinion like Hitman Pro, this is a portable antivirus, you don’t need to install it, just download and scan the laptop.
+If your antivirus cannot detect the malware then you should go for a second opinion like Hitman Pro, this is a portable antivirus, you don’t need to install it, just download and scan the laptop.

-Now delete the found malware, hitman pro does not require installation so it won’t take any system space.
+Now delete the found malware, hitman pro does not require installation so it won’t take up any system space.

 But make sure you do not install more than one antivirus software, having more than one antivirus can slow down Windows.